dsc-courses/dsc10-notes/README.md

 [Extensions](#extensions) below.

-`scripts/` contains various scripts used in the development and building of the textbook, such as the script which generates the "cleaned" version of textbook pages that appear in the `notebooks/book_pages` directory.
+`scripts/` contains various scripts used in the development and building of the notes, such as the script which generates the "cleaned" version of pages that appear in the `notebooks/book_pages` directory.
 These scripts should generally not be invoked manually.

 Extensions
 ----------

-Several extensions of MyST markdown are used in this textbook.
+Several extensions of MyST markdown are used in these notes.
 These extensions are defined by the files in `extensions/`.
 Their usage is described below.

 ### The "hiddenanswer" directive